CrestoneDigital/voxly-documentation/source/insights.rst

     * By Date
         * Select this month or last
         * Select this year or last
-        * Or Select range of dates
+        * Select range of dates

 * "+" button - expands view of each questions
     * Will display the response given